Ngau Tau Kok: History

 Ngau Tau Kok has a long history of Hakka inhabitants.
 In the early colonial days of Hong Kong, it was one of the "Four hills of Kowloon" (九龍四山) in eastern Kowloon where granite was extracted.
 The granite from Ngau Tau Kok was transported to Victoria City on Hong Kong Island across Victoria Harbour.
 Some stone was even exported to Canton City for the construction of its Sacred Heart Cathedral.

 At the time of the 1911 census, the population of Ngau Tau Kok was 440.
 The number of males was 314.

 Before being a residential area, Ngau Tau Kok was an industrial area.
 Amoy Food sited a factory in Ngau Tau Kok to manufacture soy sauce.
 A high-density private housing estate, Amoy Gardens was constructed on the factory site.

 A reservoir in Jordan Valley formerly provided fresh water to Ngau Tau Kok but is now disused and used as a landfill area.
 An artillery battery was also located in Jordon Valley but it was removed to make way for the urban development project.

 The site of the MTR Kowloon Bay Depot was formerly the Ngau Tau Kok Industrial Estate.

 SARS outbreak

 During the spring of 2003, Ngau Tau Kok was severely impacted by the SARS outbreak.
 A concentration of cases of the deadly disease occurred in Amoy Gardens (淘大花園), mainly in its Block E. The drainage design (which was widely used across Hong Kong) was later criticised and amended.

 Town gas explosion

-On 11 April 2006, a fatal underground explosion occurred in Ngau Tau Kok Road and Jordan Valley North Road: two people died and eight were injured.
+On 11 April 2006, a fatal underground explosion occurred on Ngau Tau Kok Road and Jordan Valley North Road: two people died and eight were injured.
 Wai King Building (偉景樓) was seriously damaged by the blast which was caused by leakage of town gas from underground pipes belonging to Hong Kong and China Gas, a major local utility.